dibyasn/Python/Clock/Readme.md

     create_clock()
 ```

-### Main Features:
+### Main Features
 - **TransparentClock Class:** This class creates a top-level window with no decorations, keeps it on top of other windows, and sets its transparency.
 - **update_clock Method:** Updates the displayed time every second.
 - **start_move and do_move Methods:** Allow the clock window to be dragged around the screen.
+- **close_window Method:** Closes the application and exits the script.

 ## 🖥️ Usage
 Run the script, and a transparent digital clock will appear on your screen.
 You can drag the clock to any position by clicking and holding the left mouse button on the clock, then moving your mouse.
+Use the "Close" button to exit the application.

 ## 🎉 Acknowledgments
 This project is inspired by various digital clock and Tkinter projects.
 Special thanks to the developers and contributors of Python and Tkinter for making GUI development accessible and straightforward.

-## Contributing
+## 🤝 Contributing
 We welcome contributions!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-## Contact
+## 📬 Contact

 <p align="center">
     <img src="https://64.media.tumblr.com/tumblr_lp0f2fIhnF1qa2ip8o1_1280.gif" alt="Thank You">